glotzerlab/signac-docs/docs/source/tips_and_tricks.rst

 ----------------------------------------------------------------------------------------------

 Because **signac** uses a filesystem backend, there are some practical limitations for project size.
-While there is no hard limit imposed by signac, some heuristics can be helpful.
+While there is no hard limit imposed by **signac**, some heuristics can be helpful.
 On a system with a fast SSD, a project can hold about 100,000 jobs before the latency for various operations (searching, filtering, iteration) becomes unwieldy.
 Some **signac** projects have scaled up to around 1,000,000 jobs, but the performance can be slower.
 This is especially difficult on network file systems found on HPC clusters, because accessing many small files is expensive compared to accessing fewer large files.